Preston-Landers/QuietPlaces/Readme.md

     <?xml version="1.0" encoding="utf-8"?>
     <resources>
-        <string name="google_project_number">PROJECT_NUMBER</string>
         <string name="google_public_api_key">API_KEY</string>
         <string name="google_browser_api_key">BROWSER_API_KEY</string>
     </resources>

-Replace `PROJECT_NUMBER` with the project number from the Google API console, and the `API_KEY` from the Android key you got from the Public API Access area of the console.
+Replace `API_KEY` with the Android key you got from the Public API Access area of the console.

-Replace `BROWSER_API_KEY` from the browser key from the same area of the console.
+Replace `BROWSER_API_KEY` wtih the browser key from the same area of the console.

 The keys will look something like `AIzaSyBdVl-cTICSwYKrZ95SuvNw7dbMuDt1KG0` (this is not a valid key)